jessefreeman/ai-for-dev/02_understanding_large_language_models/02_06_quantization_schemes.md

    - **Pros**: Higher precision, better for models with varying value ranges across channels.
    - **Cons**: More complex and slower compared to per-tensor quantization.

+## Understanding "IQ" Models

+In addition to standard quantization schemes, you may encounter models labeled with "IQ" (Intelligent Quantization) prefixes, such as IQ1 or IQ2.
+These IQ models take the concept of quantization further by applying advanced optimization techniques during or after the quantization process.

+- **Enhanced Performance**: IQ models are designed to retain more of the original model's accuracy and performance, despite the reduced precision.
+They are particularly beneficial when you need to maintain high performance on tasks that require nuanced understanding, without the full computational overhead of a non-quantized model.
+- **Optimized Resource Usage**: While IQ models may have similar memory footprints to their standard quantized counterparts, they are typically more efficient in handling inferencing tasks.
+This efficiency can lead to faster processing times and better overall system performance, especially on hardware with limited resources.
+- **When to Use IQ Models**: Opt for IQ models if you’re looking to strike the best balance between resource efficiency and model accuracy.
+They are especially useful in scenarios where precision is critical, such as in detailed coding tasks or complex language understanding.

 ## Optimizing Quantization Schemes

 To optimize quantization schemes for your LLMs in an environment like LM Studio, consider the following steps: